MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 We've made it easier to build on Unity 2021 with the release of 2.7.3!
 If you find any issues while using MRTK with Unity 2021, please [file an issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/) on our GitHub repository and add the Unity 2021 tag.

+### Scene Understanding via Remoting support (OpenXR Only)

+Scene Understanding is now available during remoting on the HoloLens 2 with OpenXR platform.

 ### MRTK 2.7.3 Bugfixes and Changes

 - Stopped the creation of a `CustomProfiles` folder unless a profile has been cloned to that folder [#9916](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9916)